 Lucas is less ‘high power’ than products like Sea Foam and Techron when it comes to their cleaning abilities.
 Lucas is primarily focused on lubrication, specifically the lubrication of the upper cylinders, fuel pumps, and fuel injectors, in order to improve the smoothness of the car’s engine operating system.

 If your car does not run off of leaded gas, then we think you should look towards other engine cleaning options.
-We recommend SeaFoam, as previously stated, if you’re looking to maintain your car without incurring too much expense.

 - Is Sea Foam toxic?